WooCommerce stock sync plugin comparison by workflow, not just feature lists

 What should I compare in a WooCommerce stock sync plugin?

-Compare the stock source, matching workflow, Dry Run support, Manual Review, logs, scheduled syncs, variation handling, confirmed matches, and whether WooCommerce can push changes back to your sheet.
+Start by comparing the stock source, matching workflow, Dry Run support, Manual Review, logs, scheduled syncs, variation handling, confirmed matches, and whether WooCommerce can push changes back to your sheet.

 Is Google Sheets a good stock source for WooCommerce?

+Yes.
 Google Sheets can be a practical stock source when the workflow includes clear mapping, product matching, preview, review, and logs before live updates.

 Why does Dry Run matter for stock sync?